 How Long Should Someone Be In Rehab?

-There are many centers that boast 30,60 or 90-day alcohol or drug addiction treatment programs.
+Many treatment centers boast 30,60 or 90-day alcohol or drug addiction treatment programs.
 These options can be very attractive for several reasons such as shorter length of stay, smaller out-of-pocket expenses, or parents simply not wanting to upset their child by sending them to treatment for a long period of time.
 While these are valid reasons, these short-term programs have lower chances of drug rehab success.
 The best treatment program, especially for those with a co-occurring mental health and substance use disorder, will typically include inpatient treatment combined with aftercare in order to promote long-term recovery.

 What is After-Care?